Our mission is to empower everyday people to build community through addictive social cinema experiences.

-We’ve also lost our indie film theatres.
+We’ve also lost so many of our indie film theatres.
 Remember those?
 We’re either alone on our laptops watching something meh or longing to re-watch that masterpiece we saw at a film festival.
 And discuss it afterwards.
 Face to face.
 With like-minded souls.

 Hoovie is our response.

-Hoovie helps you easily host and attend uniquely social cinema experiences – virtually and in real life.
+Hoovie helps you easily host and attend uniquely social cinema experiences – virtually and in person.

-The films in our catalog are carefully selected for their artistry, relevance and ability to spark *real* conversation.
-And our filmmakers receive a fair return on each ticket purchased.
+The films in our catalog are carefully selected for their artistry, relevance and ability to spark real conversation.
+Our filmmakers receive a fair return on each ticket purchased.

 The goal: to create community and get human together.

 Anyone can host.
-We offer the tools you need – quality pre-licensed films, event management tools, synchronized playback and video conferencing (for Virtual Hoovie), plus promotional materials and post-film conversation prompts.
+We offer the tools you need: quality pre-licensed films, event management tools and synchronized/asynchronized playback + video conferencing (now through Side Door), plus promotional materials and post-film conversation prompts.